nicoespeon/md-to-slack/README.md

 ```

 It will run in watch mode by default and re-run tests when it detects changes to the file system.

+### Deployment

+The project uses [release-please](https://github.com/googleapis/release-please) to automatically create new releases and update the CHANGELOG.

+To make this work, we need to follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

+It's fine if you don't follow the convention yourself for the commits.
+If you open a pull request, only its title matters.
+That's what will be used to create the merge commit for release-please to pick up.